-The final verse from "Up the Wolves":
+- The final verse from "Up the Wolves":

 - A live example - Craig Finn of The Hold Steady guested on an electric performance of "This Year" at the Bowery Ballroom.
 After the final lyric of "I am going to make it/ through this year/ if it kills me!"
 Darnielle unexpectedly title-dropped a Hold Steady album and recurring lyric - "And it almost killed me!
 It almost killed me!".
 And the crowd - and Craig Finn - go wild.

-"Jenny" is a beautiful encapsulation of youthful idealism – it features a couple riding off into the sunset together on a motorcycle.
+- "Jenny" is a beautiful encapsulation of youthful idealism – it features a couple riding off into the sunset together on a motorcycle.

 You turned your headlamps toward the horizonWe were the one thing in the galaxy God didn't have his eyes on